-In this blog post, we address this question, sharing three reasons why it benefits you, as the advertiser, to manage your marketing partners directly.
+In this blog post, we address this question, sharing three reasons why it benefits you, as the advertiser, to manage your marketing partnerships directly.

-1. Managing partner programs in-house can reduce the money at risk to fraud.
+1. Managing marketing partnerships in-house can reduce the money at risk to fraud.

 It’s no secret that fraud is a massive industry issue, trending each year exponentially toward $400 billion worldwide.
 Fraudsters take advantage of affiliate programs by using click fraud, install fraud, and compliance fraud to get credit for sales they didn’t drive.
 Large retailers can be hit particularly hard; in one case, bad actors cost eBay upwards of $20 million in affiliate marketing sales before the company caught on.

 Ben Edelman, an expert on the intersection of economics and online marketplaces, tested the vulnerability of some of the largest affiliate networks in 2012.
 He found that overall, programs managed in-house suffered less fraud than programs managed by networks and programs managed by third-party vendors.
 As a Forbes article about the study summarizes:

 “In general, the in-house approach is more effective at keeping rogue affiliates out of a program.
 That’s because the internal employee who selects and manages affiliates, and is paid a base salary, has different motivations than an outside company, whose managers may be overseeing 100 affiliate programs at a time and are paid on contract or by percentage spent as a result of the ads.”